Thaksin Shinawatra Released from Prison, Speculation Surrounds Political Future - PRESS AI WORLD

 side-post-image

-• Thaksin Shinawatra has been released from prison after serving part of a one-year sentence for corruption.
+• Thaksin Shinawatra released early from prison after eight months of a one-year corruption sentence.

-• The 76-year-old will wear an electronic monitor until his probation ends in four months.
+• He is required to wear an electronic monitor until his probation ends in four months.

 SHARE THIS ARTICLE: